scriptingislife/becksteadn.github.io/_posts/2020-08-12-Technical-Tricks-OpenSOC.md

 ---
-published: true
+published: false
 layout: post
 title: The Technical Tricks I Learned Playing OpenSOC
 ---

-As an analyst for a major MSSP, I use the fancy expensive tools for work.
+As a security analyst for a major MSSP, I use the fancy expensive tools for work.
 OpenSOC showcases the power of some awesome open source tools that many people have never used.
 Here are some things I learned by having access to data that's normally hidden behind an API or totally inaccessible and features not included in large platforms.

 ## Contents